-The NetLDI service, by default gs641di, should be defined in your system services database.
-A NetLDI is required for certain kinds of local and remote sessions to log into GemStone, and if it cannot be resolved by name, you must refer to it by port number.
-For clients on remote machines, the same NetLDI service name and port number must be defined on the remote machines as well as the main host.
+The NetLDI service, by default gs641di, can be defined in your system services database to return the NetLDI listening port.
+A NetLDI is required for some local and all remote sessions to log into GemStone, and it can be resolved by name or directly by port number.
+If you are defining NetLDI services by name, the same NetLDI service name and port number must be defined on the remote machines as on the Stone's node.